cn2229/hiring-engineers/answers.md

 Bonus Question: What is the difference between a Service and a Resource?
 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 Please include your fully instrumented app in your submission, as well.
+	- Unable to complete this section.
+Encountered various issues and error messages with the setup.

 6. Final Question:
 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!